emhgit/usaco-guide-next/docs/MIGRATION.md

 - Because the `Map` can’t be passed as props due to serialization issues, I convert the map into JSON.
 (Another solution can probably be implemented)

+### Page Loading

+I have implemented the Syllabus pages for bronze, silver, gold, platinum, and advanced.
+The [pages/[division]/index.tsx](../src/pages/[division]/index.tsx) file uses `getStaticPaths` and `getStaticProps` to load the data, and then pass it to the [SyllabusPage](../src/components/syllabus/SyllabusPage.tsx) component.
+This essentially replicates the `SyllabusTemplate` component.

 ## Image Processing

 The new [remarkExtractImages](../src/mdx-plugins/remark-extract-images) plugin attempts to mimic the `gatsby-plugin-img.js` functionality.
 Many features, such as lazy loading, `srcset`, etc. are already built into `next/image`.
 However, the image processing is still needed to extract captions and `ImageMetadata`.